SAM2WOW/OwOficator/README.md

 # OwOficator
- OwOficator by SamF

-OwOficator is a tool to help you turn your text into OwOfied format.
+> OwOficator is a tool to help you turn your text into OwOfied format.

 ### Features UwU
 * Open and save text files